 Because helicopters fly thousands of feet above the ground, any accident that causes the helicopter to lose power can easily turn deadly.

-Because of a helicopter’s ability to vertically take off and land, and to move forwards, laterally, and backwards, it allows people to access remote or crowded areas where larger, fixed-wing aircrafts would not be able to reach.
+Because of a helicopter’s ability to vertically take off and land and to move forwards, laterally, and backward, it allows people to access remote or crowded areas where larger, fixed-wing aircraft would not be able to reach.
 Helicopters also make it possible for tasks to be conducted for an extended period of time since the aircraft is capable of hovering and handling properties under low airspeed conditions.
 There are some downsides, however.
 Helicopter crashes cause many injuries and fatalities to pilots, occupants, and those on the ground.

 Helicopter Accident Statistics

 According to Helicopter Association International, in the first quarter (January 1 through March 31) of 2014, there were:

 - 20 civil helicopter accidents; and